herotechcourse/kotlin-racingcar-precourse/README.md

 - The `isNullOrBlank()` method checks not only if a string is null or empty but also whether it contains only whitespace characters.
 - Companion objects define class members that can be used without creating an instance of the class.
 - The `assertRandomNumberInRangeTest` function controls random number generation during tests.
 It takes a test code block and a list of numbers.
 The function replaces random number calls with the specified values in order, making tests consistent and repeatable.
+- Use `it` in lambdas to refer to the single parameter when the parameter is not explicitly named.
+For example, `cars.filter { it.position == maxPosition }` is concise and works well for simple cases.
+However, explicitly naming the parameter, like `cars.filter { car -> car.position == maxPosition }`, improves clarity in more complex cases or when lambdas are nested.
+Choose between `it` and explicit naming based on the complexity of the lambda and the need for readability.

 ## Sources